Asmaa-S/Abnormal-Event-Detection-in-Surveillance-Video/README.md

 the frames reconstruction error.
 In the example below, the regularity score was low when the frames in the video were "normal" (The green area), however, it was at its highest when an abnormal event occurred at the end of the video.
-If you zoom in on the video snippet, you can see a man on a bike; this was considered an abnormality in this case.
+If you zoom in on the video snippet, you can see a man on a bike; this was considered an abnormality in this case. <br>
 ![result](sample_result.png)

 ### Model Performance: